Thank you for your interest in our book club.

 understanding about the futility and horror of war, as well as a desire to

 hear more of Maisie.
 This is the beginning of a series, and a propitious one

 EVERYONE IS WELCOME!

-If you're interested please stop by the children's desk on the second floor.
+If you're interested please stop by the reference desk on the first floor.

 Please call 610-820-2400 ext.
 2.